j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 -   browse the directory content from a snapshot

 -   download a zip-archive from any folder in your snapshots

--   create and destroy snapshots in the webapp

 -   bookmark often used folders